Baron Health Care Fund®: Navigating the Complex and Rapidly Changing Health Care Landscape

 Eli Lilly and Company

-The COVID pandemic spurred investor interest in a sector – Health Care – that for years had flown under the radar, viewed largely as a not-very-exciting, defensive, value-oriented sector.
+The COVID pandemic spurred investor interest in a sector—Health Care—that for years had flown under the radar, viewed largely as a not-very-exciting, defensive, value-oriented sector.

 In fact, well before the onset of the pandemic, the Health Care sector had been growing and transforming for years.
-Over the past decade, the number of health care companies in the Russell 3000 Index has increased to 539.
-Health Care now comprises nearly 12% of the index by weight.
+Over the past decade, the number of health care companies in the Russell 3000 Index has increased to 542.
+Health Care now comprises over 10% of the index by weight.
 The industry is evolving on multiple fronts, driven by population demographics, governmental policies and regulations, trends in health care insurance, and revolutionary advances in technology and diagnostics and treatment of disease.
 We think the reinvigorated investor, societal, and governmental focus on health care brought on by COVID, coupled with the scientific breakthroughs achieved in the development of the vaccines and elsewhere, will only serve to accelerate many of these long-term trends.

 Baron Health Care Fund